All Episodes

 That's what we've been doing.

-And find out what works best for your county, because they're a little bit different every county.
+And find out what works best for your county because they're a little bit different every county.

 That's all I wanted to say.

-And we do have on Hannity.com how to register or as a public service and when early voting starts.
+And we do have on Hannity.com how to register as a public service and when early voting starts.

-Um that's my best advice, Kim?
+That's my best advice, Kim.

 Does that help you?